mason-landry/mason-landry/README.md

 - 👀 I’m interested in mechanical and software integration projects
 - 🌱 I’m currently learning machine vision with neural networks
 - 💞️ I’m looking to collaborate on bigger software projects
-- 📫 How to reach me: my website! mason-landry.com
+- 📫 How to reach me: LinkedIn

 <!---
 mason-landry/mason-landry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.